 COVID-19 - Advice on national restrictions for businesses

-Hospitality venues like restaurants, cafes, bars and pubs are restricted in what they can do:
+Hospitality venues like restaurants, cafes, bars and pubs are now able to reopen indoor dining.

 Operating in a COVID Secure manner

 Businesses and venues are required under health and safety legislation to follow the appropriate COVID-19 Secure guidance for their sector.

 There is sector-specific guidance on making sure businesses and venues that are permitted to open can operate safely and provide a safe workplace for those who are not able to work from home.
 There is also information for businesses and venues that are closed, to help you plan and prepare to reopen safely when legally permitted to do so.

 - GOV.UK - Restaurants, pubs, bars, and takeaway services

 - GOV.UK - Hotels and other guest accommodation

 - GOV.UK - The visitor economy - Guidance for people who work in hotels and guest accommodation, indoor and outdoor attractions, exhibition halls and conference centres, business events and consumer shows.

 - Casinos - Betting and Gaming Council - Green light for casino to reopen in England